Wlad-Fox/test-task-azure/README.md

 	--password <password> (azure storage account key)
 	```

-	if login and password are omitted, they're taken from file credentials.json:
+	if login and password arguments are omitted, they're taken from file credentials.json, so you need to create it within app's directory:

 	```
 	//credentials.json